Qumulo/docs/supermicro.md

 # Appendix
-The following appendix contains the technical specifications for Supermicro 153 TB, 76 TB, and 30 TB nodes, a drive map, an LED guide, and current known behavior of Supermicro nodes.
+The following appendix contains the technical specifications for Supermicro 153 TB, 76 TB, and 30 TB nodes and the currently known behavior of Supermicro nodes.

 ## Supermicro Technical Specifications
 <table cellspacing="0" cellpadding="0">